mekiii/P5_generative_art_collection/README.md

 This a repository filled with all my explorations all around generative art via [P5](https://p5js.org/).
 You can see the demo [here](https://mekiii.github.io/p5_generative_art_collection/).

-## Install
+## Installation
 The installation is quite simple.
+After downloading or cloning the repository:

+1. Download or clone repository
-After downloading or cloning the repository: Open the index.html file in a browser.
+2. Open the index.html file in a browser.
+3. Enjoy.

 You can switch between sketches via pressing the arrow keys left and right or by opening the Detailtab on the bottom right and clicking the arrows.

 ## The sketches